hkjpotato/frontend101/README.md

 #### Framework:

 A deep understanding of framework is essential in make the website to be a functional application.
 A very good resource about MVC framework is [TodoMVC].
-In face, I think the best way to understand the MVC is to make a native JS MVC by yourself.
+In fact, I think the best way to understand the MVC is to make a native JS MVC by yourself.
 I will update one soon.

 #### Build Tool: